Governance | Risk Management

 Cyber security measures

-Nomura Group has for some time been undertaking various security measures to protect systems against cyber-attacks.
-However, in light of the growing cyber security threat worldwide, we recognize that our current countermeasures may be insufficient.
+Nomura Group has for some time been undertaking security measures to protect systems against cyber-attacks.
+However, in light of the increasingly serious cyber security threats throughout the world, we recognize that our current countermeasures may not be sufficient in the future.

 Missions of business continuity